Jumio/implementation-guides/README.md

 ## Fastfill

-With Fastfill your customers no longer need to laboriously key enter their personal data.<br>
+With Fastfill, your customers no longer need to laboriously key enter their personal data.<br>
-Fastfill turns your customers mobile device into a ID data extraction and population tool.
+Fastfill turns a customer's mobile device into an ID data extraction and population tool.

 - [Fastfill API](/netverify/fastfill-api.md)
 - [Fastfill Mobile iOS](https://github.com/Jumio/mobile-sdk-ios)